12/21/2012. Some say the end is near. But there’s still time to watch the best music videos about Doomsday.

 Speaking of perspective, there is no such time scale as the cosmic one.
 Compared to it, even geology appears as a science of the event.
 Exodus takes you right there.
 Turn up the volume!

 REM – It’s the End of the World as We Know It (And I Feel Fine)

 There was a time when MTV played music, and a time where a low-budget video could make you happy.
 The song was released in 1987 on the Document album.
 It’s been made into a video by the team of the American painter and director James Herbert, who’s made close to twenty REM videos.
 It depicts a teenager rifling through an abandoned, collapsing rural home.
 The floor is covered with old toys.
 He displays some to the camera.
 He stands up, holding the photograph of somebody in outdated clothes – we think of his father.
 The end of childhood is the first kind of a world’s ends.
 The end of adolescence is another.
 Some of us were teenagers ourselves when the video was released.
 But hey, we feel fine.
 We even have kids on our own.

 For the anecdote, the skateboarder’s name is Noah Ray, a boy from Athens, who now fronts the punk band “Music Hates You”, that earned Best Punk/Hardcore Band and Best Live Band honors in the 2006 Flagpole Magazine Music Awards.

 More Doomsday songs

-No list is exhaustive.
-For more Doomsday songs, see It’s the End of the World as We Know It: 25 Songs for Judgment Day this post by Pat Pemberton.
+For more Doomsday songs, see It’s the End of the World as We Know It: 25 Songs for Judgment Day posted by Pat Pemberton.